Prospectively maintainable highway

 The definition of prospectively maintainable highway is set out in Section 87 of the New Roads and Street Works Act 1991 (replaced the Public Utilities and Street Works Act 1950).

-Please note the declaration of prospectively maintainable does not necessarily infer that a road is subject to highway rights.
+Please note the declaration of prospectively maintainable does not infer that a road is subject to public rights.

 To check if your road or part of your road is publicly maintainable